 - superior ramus of the pubis.

 The body of the pubis is the part that forms the anterior one-third of the acetabulum.

-The inferior ramus of the pubis is the portion of the pubic bone that extends downwards and merges with the ramus of ischium.
+The inferior ramus is the portion of the pubic bone that extends downwards and merges with the ramus of the ischium.

 The superior ramus of the pubis is the portion extending anteriorly from the body of the pubic bone.
 The superior ramus of the pubic bone features the following landmarks:

 - pecten pubis,